PeterRoschke/WhisperDictation/README.md

 - `whisperdictation.language`: Set the transcription language (defaults to English)
 - `whisperdictation.transcriptionModel`: Choose the OpenAI transcription model (defaults to GPT-4o mini transcribe)
+- `whisperdictation.useSystemPrompts`: Enable intelligent prompts for better transcription accuracy in development environments (defaults to enabled)
 - `whisperdictation.saveDebugFiles`: Enable saving of audio and transcription files for debugging to your default Application directory.

+### System Prompts

+The extension uses model-specific system prompts to improve transcription accuracy for development environments:

+- **For Whisper-1**: Provides context about technical terms and development discussions
+- **For GPT-4o models**: More sophisticated prompts that prioritize clarity for technical terms and code references while ensuring clean output

+These prompts help the models better understand:
+- Programming language keywords and syntax
+- Technical terminology and acronyms
+- Code-related conversations
+- Development workflow discussions

+You can disable system prompts in the settings if you prefer the default model behavior.

 ## Troubleshooting